nomic-ai/nomic/docs/index.md

 # Nomic
 [Nomic](https://home.nomic.ai) is the worlds first *information cartography* company.
-We allow you to effortlessly view, explore and interact with large collections of unstructured data.
+Our first tool, Atlas, allows you to interact with internet scale datasets in your web browser.

 === "Mapping Embeddings"